 Opening a startup business bank account is a lot like opening a personal bank account.

-- Business details and documents
+- Business formation documents

 You can apply for a business bank account in-person at a branch or over the internet.
 Give the bank your personal info, your business’s information, and show the documents to prove that the business is properly organized.